Teaching Students to Open Presents plus a FREEBIE for You

 5. Making it intermittent

-Once you find your students are easily opening their presents with little to no prompting, you need to start varying the level of desirability of the item.
+Once you find that your students are easily opening their presents with little to no prompting, you need to start varying the level of desirability of the item.
 There are two main reasons for this.
-One, not every present they unwrap will be of high interest to them of course.
+One, not every present they unwrap will be of high interest to them, of course.
 This is especially true when gifts are coming from people who may not know the child very well.
 The second, and more crucial reason, is that intermittent reinforcement is the strongest form of reinforcement there is.
-Proven again and again through research, we know a person is more likely to persist in a task for a longer time when they occasionally get reinforced rather than every single time.
+Research has shown again and again that a person is more likely to persist at a task longer when they are occasionally reinforced rather than every single time.
 Every gambling institution depends on it!!
 So, slowly introduce items that the student is not averse to, but may not be of peak interest to them.
 This will ensure they will not get tired of opening presents before Christmas morning is over.

 Finally, I would provide the following tips to your parents, who should then share them with extended family members and friends: